On the Sunday of Life...

-On the Sunday of Life... is the debut album of English progressive rock band Porcupine Tree, first released on May 12, 1992.
+On the Sunday of Life... is the debut album of English progressive rock band Porcupine Tree, first released on 21 April 1992.
 It compiles tracks that Steven Wilson produced and recorded for two cassette-only releases, Tarquin's Seaweed Farm (1989) and The Nostalgia Factory (1991).
 The rest of the music from these tapes was released three years later in the compilation album Yellow Hedgerow Dreamscape.

 Most of the lyrics were written by Alan Duffy, a school friend with whom Steven Wilson had lost touch a few years before the album was released.
 The album title was chosen from a long list of nonsense titles compiled by Richard Allen of Delerium.
+The song "Nine Cats" dates back to at least 1983, originally being recorded by Karma, a band Wilson had played in during that time, and released on the band's EP The Joke's on You.

-A small run of 1000 copies in a deluxe gatefold sleeve were released in early 1992.
+A small run of 1,000 copies in a deluxe gatefold sleeve was released in early 1992.
 The album, over time, eventually sold in excess of 20,000 copies.

 The version of "Radioactive Toy" that featured on the album is re-recorded.
 The original version was later released on Yellow Hedgerow Dreamscape.
 In addition, the original versions of "The Nostalgia Factory", "Queen Quotes Crowley", and "This Long Silence" are about a minute shorter on this album.